shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-houdini.md

 ![Add the {% include product %} shelf](../images/engines/add_shelf.png)

-Once added to a shelf set the {% include product %} shelf will remain there between houdini sessions and will update dynamically as your shotgun context changes.
+Once added to a shelf set the {% include product %} shelf will remain there between houdini sessions and will update dynamically as your {% include product %} context changes.

 ## Panels